postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/api-network/add-api-network.md

 ### Setting up your team profile

 When you publish to the API Network, your API will be listed as part of your team profile.
-If you don't already have a team profile, Postman will automatically generate one when you publish and you can customize later.
+If you don't already have a team profile, Postman will automatically generate one when you publish.
+You can customize your profile at any time before or after publishing your API.

 <img alt="Publish Profile" src="https://assets.postman.com/postman-docs/publish-profile.jpg" width="450px"/>